jidongbsu/cs452-thread-safe-library/README.md

  pthread_cond_t listNotEmpty;
 };
 ```

+Explanation to each of the fields:

+- *list*: this is the original list we want to wrap and protect.

+- *capacity*: we set the capacity from the command line.
+In the testing program, this is called the *poolsize*.

+- *stop_requested*: read the Additional Function section and see if you can figure out why this field is needed, and how you should use it.

-We also provide wrapped versions of all the underlying functions from the list library as well as some additional functions.
-See the header file for details on the functions that you are wrapping.
-You will be creating and implementing these functions in the ThreadsafeBoundedList.c file.
-Each function should be protected by a mutex.
-If the list becomes full, then adding to the list shall block on a condition variable.
-If the list is empty, then removing from the list shall block on another condition variable.
+- *mutex*: to make the list library thread-safe, each of its function should be protected by a mutex.

+- *listNotFull* and *listNotEmpty*: these are two condition variables.
+If the list becomes full, then adding to the list shall block on a condition variable (i.e., *listNotFull*).
+If the list is empty, then removing from the list shall block on another condition variable (*listNotEmpty*).

-Relevant man pages are:
+## APIs

+I used the folowing pthread APIs:

 - pthread_mutex_init
 - pthread_mutex_lock
 - pthread_mutex_unlock